A conformal invariant and its application to the nonexistence of minimal submanifolds: Introduction

 Very recently, Franz and Trinca studied the nonexistence of stable minimal submanifolds in a conformal sphere.
 They proved \begin{thm}[\cite{FZ23}] Let $(M^m,g)$ be a Riemannian manifold conformal to the round unit sphere $(S^m,h_1)$ and that is $\delta$-pinched for some $\delta>0$.
 Then there is no stable minimal $n$-dimensional submanifold of $M$ for all $2 \le n\le m-\delta^{-1}$. \end{thm}

 In this paper, we will generalize the above theorem to general ambient spaces rather than a sphere.
-First, we introduce the following conformal invariant of a Riemannian manifold. \begin{defn} For a closed Riemannian manifold $(M^m,g)$, given a positive integer $d$, We define a non-negative constant
+First, we introduce the following conformal invariant of a Riemannian manifold. \begin{defn} For a closed Riemannian manifold $(M^m,g)$, we define a non-negative constant